J-Siu/johnsiu.com/content/blog/go-crypto.md

 ---
 A command line tool for crypto function.
 <!--more-->
+> This tool is not a crypto currency tool.
 ### Purpose

 Provide crypto function for command line scripting, eg. [mygit](https://github.com/J-Siu/mygit).
 Currently only box seal anonymous is implemented, which is used for calculating github repository secret.